Sudachi-E/YouTube-Playlist-Searcher/README.md

    - Year dropdown to filter by upload year
    - Views dropdown to filter by view count
    - Duration dropdown to filter by video length
+   - Group filters for bulk filtering:
+     1. Click "Group Filters" button
+     2. Choose Keywords or Channels tab
+     3. Click "Add Group" to create a new group
+     4. Enter group name and items
+     5. Toggle groups on/off as needed
 4. Toggle search scope using the checkboxes for titles and channel names
-5. Configure auto-scroll preference:
-   - Click the "Auto-Scroll" button to toggle On/Off
-   - Setting is remembered for future sessions
-   - Only activates when searching or filtering
+5. Enable auto-scroll to automatically load and filter all playlist videos
-6. Use the "Play Filtered" button to play matching videos:
+6. Use "Clear" to reset all filters
-   - Left-click to play immediately
-   - Right-click to open context menu
-   - Middle-click to open in new tab
-7. Click "Clear" to reset all filters and show all videos
+7. Click "Play Filtered" to watch matching videos

 ## Notes